bytehala/github-stalker-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

+A programming challenge for (company redacted until they grant permission).

+## Purpose

+- Use the GitHub API to quickly show the repos starred by a specific user

+Stretch Goals:
+- Use Amazon Comprehend (An NLP API) to extract keywords from the descriptions of a user's starred repos, as well as their own repos to generate (maybe) a word cloud to easily glean their programming interests
+- Github auth
+- A better UI 😢

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.